 One winter in the 15th-century, the Duke of Milano, Ludovico il Moro, threw a magnificent feast for all of his royal court.
 Each of the 12 luxurious courses was overseen by a different team of chefs, all tasked with making the Duke seem as wealthy and powerful as possible.
 By the end of the dinner, the castle kitchens had been all but emptied of ingredients, and the guests were ready for dessert.

-Enter: the head pastry chef, who had been distracted by a forbidden romance with a nobleman’s beautiful wife.
-Stealing a kiss in the medieval passageway, he did not notice when his dessert began to smoke.
+Unfortunately, the pastry chef did not notice that his dessert had begun to smoke.
 One of the chef’s team, a young scullery boy named Toni, hesitantly interrupted the star-crossed lovers to announce that the Duke was demanding the final course, which was now burned to a crisp.

 What was to be done?
 All that remained in the kitchen were a few scraps of orange peels, some raisins, and leftover dough from the dessert that had burned – but that had been resting for three days.
 The pastry chef began to panic; the Duke was not known for his understanding nature.